lana2810/lana2810/README.md

 ### Hi there 👋

 I'm Svetlana, a frontend web developer from St Peterburg.
-I’m currently learning Html, CSS, JavaScrips and so on 😄

 tel: +7 911 765 38 77 (WhatsApp)